enaraartetxe/web-vanishing-points/README.md

 - Available in Spanish and English, depending on the browser language.

 ---
-*A special shoutout to Nineberry & Blindman67 for their answer on how to use the inverse matrix to transform the canvas here ->* https://stackoverflow.com/questions/34597160/html-canvas-mouse-position-after-scale-and-translate/34598847#34598847
+*A special shoutout to Nineberry & Blindman67 for their answer on how to use the inverse matrix to apply translation and scale on the canvas here ->* https://stackoverflow.com/questions/34597160/html-canvas-mouse-position-after-scale-and-translate/34598847#34598847

-*and to Chengarda for the base to zoom and pan on a canvas ->* https://codepen.io/chengarda/pen/wRxoyB?editors=1111
+*and to Chengarda for the base code to zoom and pan ->* https://codepen.io/chengarda/pen/wRxoyB?editors=1111